vshymanskyy/TinyGSM/README.md

 - Do not put your wires next to noisy signal sources (buck converters, antennas, oscillators etc.)
 - If everything else seems to be working but you are unable to connect to the network, check your power supply!

+### Broken initial configuration

+Sometimes (especially if you played with AT commands), your module configuration may become invalid.
+This may result in problems such as:

+ * Can't connect to the GPRS network
+ * Can't connect to the server
+ * Sent/received data contains invalid bytes
+ * etc.

+To return module to **Factory Defaults**, use this sketch:
+  File -> Examples -> TinyGSM -> tools -> [FactoryReset](https://github.com/vshymanskyy/TinyGSM/blob/master/tools/FactoryReset/FactoryReset.ino)

+In some cases, you may need to set an initial APN to connect to the cellular network.
+Try using the ```gprsConnect(APN)``` function to set an initial APN if you are unable to register on the network.
+You may need set the APN again after registering.
+(In most cases, you should set the APN after registration.)

 ### Diagnostics sketch

 Use this sketch to help diagnose SIM card and GPRS connection issues: